 | Iodine | ~90 µg | 60% |

-Fish soup is one of the most nutritionally balanced dishes: high-quality protein, low calorie content, long-chain omega-3 fatty acids, and minerals such as iodine, zinc, and selenium from the seafood.
+Fish soup is one of the most nutritionally balanced preparations: high-quality biological protein, low caloric intake, long-chain omega-3 fatty acids, and minerals such as iodine, zinc, and selenium from seafood.
 It is suitable for people with gluten intolerance (in the noodle-free version) and for low-calorie diets.

-Fish soup calls for Atlantic white wines with vibrant acidity and iodine or saline notes that reflect the dish's marine character.
-The two classic choices in Spanish cuisine are Albariño (DO Rías Baixas) and Godello (DO Valdeorras or DO Monterrei).
+Fish soup calls for Atlantic whites with vibrant acidity and iodized or saline notes that mirror the dish's marine profile.
+The two classic options in Spanish cuisine are Albariño (D.O.
+Rías Baixas) and Godello (D.O.
+Valdeorras or D.O.
+Monterrei).

-Albariño, with its crisp acidity, notes of peach and grapefruit, and an Atlantic mineral undertone, is perhaps the most natural pairing for any Mediterranean-based fish soup.
+Albariño, with its fresh acidity, notes of peach, grapefruit, and an Atlantic mineral background, is perhaps the most natural combination with any Mediterranean-based fish soup.
 Godello, more structured and full-bodied than Albariño, has a texture that stands up well to richer versions like Basque ttoro or Catalan suquet with picada.
-If the soup features a prominent saffron flavor, a Godello aged on its lees can be the most interesting option, as the lees contact imparts notes of toasted bread that harmonize beautifully with the saffron.
+If the soup has prominent saffron, a Godello with some lees aging can be the most interesting option because contact with the lees provides toasted bread notes that pair well with saffron.

-For a more affordable and local alternative, a young Verdejo from Rueda, a Xarel·lo from Penedès, or a white wine from Empordà work well.
-Avoid wines with pronounced oak (new oak) because the oak competes with and overpowers the delicate aromas of the fumet.
+For a more economical and local alternative, a young Rueda Verdejo, a Penedès Xarel·lo, or an Empordà white work well.
+Avoid wines with pronounced wood (new wood) because the oak competes with and overwhelms the delicate aromas of the fumet.

-Fish soup is one of those dishes that tastes best freshly made, but with proper care, it keeps perfectly well the next day.
-The basic broth—without the fish and shellfish—keeps perfectly in the refrigerator for up to three days or in the freezer for up to three months.
-If you've already added the ingredients, keep it in the refrigerator for a maximum of 24 hours.
+Fish soup is one of those dishes that tastes best freshly made, but with proper care, it will keep perfectly for the next day.
+The base broth—without the fish and seafood added—stores perfectly in the refrigerator for up to three days or in the freezer for up to three months.
+If you have already added the solid ingredients, keep it in the refrigerator for a maximum of 24 hours.

-To reheat, always do so over very low heat and without letting it boil, especially if the fish is already in the soup: vigorous boiling dries out the fish and makes it fall apart too much.
-If you've frozen only the stock, you can defrost it and add fresh fish and shellfish when serving: the result is virtually indistinguishable from a freshly made soup.
+To reheat, always do so over very low heat and without bringing it to a boil, especially if the fish is already in the soup: strong boiling dries out the fish and breaks it down too much.
+If you have only frozen the broth, you can thaw it and add fresh fish and seafood at the time of serving: the result is practically indistinguishable from a freshly made soup.

-A very practical option is to make the fish stock in large quantities, divide it into 500 ml or 1 liter portions in flat freezer bags, and always have soup stock available in the freezer.
-It's an incredibly versatile cooking stock: it can be used for soups, for soupy rice dishes—like the ones we describe in our cod with soupy rice recipe—or for fish sauces.
+A very practical option is to prepare the fumet in large quantities, divide it into 500 ml or 1 liter portions in flat freezer bags, and always have soup base available in the freezer.
+It is a highly versatile kitchen stock: it can be used for soup, for soupy rice—like those we describe in our cod with soupy rice recipe—or for fish sauces.

 Frequently Asked Questions

-Fish stock should not be cooked for more than 20-25 minutes once it comes to a boil.
-Unlike meat broths, fish releases its aromas very quickly, and if the cooking time is prolonged, the stock develops a bitter, metallic taste that ruins the entire dish.
-If you want more intensity, the correct solution is not to cook it longer, but to use more bones and heads per liter of water, or to roast the bones in the oven before adding them to the pot.
-Always use a timer when making fish stock: it's the simplest and most effective trick in the whole recipe.
+Fish fumet should not be cooked for more than 20-25 minutes from the moment it comes to a boil.
+Unlike meat broths, fish releases its aromas in a very short time, and if cooked for too long, the broth develops a bitter, metallic taste that ruins the entire dish.
+If you want more intensity, the correct solution is not to cook longer but to use more bones and heads per liter of water, or to toast the bones in the oven before adding them to the pot.
+Always set a timer when making fumet: it's the simplest and most effective trick in the entire recipe.

-For the base stock, the best fish are those from the smaller fish stocks—heads of hake, monkfish, sea bass, sea bream, or grouper—because they have a high gelatin content and give the stock body.
-For the final additions, hake and monkfish are the most commonly used in Spain because they hold up well to brief cooking without falling apart and have a firm texture and a delicate flavor that doesn't overpower the stock.
-Desalted cod is another excellent option that provides a more gelatinous texture and a more pronounced flavor; if you want to use it, take a look at our guide on how to properly desalinate cod and our premium desalted cod .
+For the base fumet, the best fish are those from fish scraps—heads of hake, monkfish, sea bass, sea bream, or grouper—because they have a lot of gelatin and give body to the broth.
+For the final additions, hake and monkfish are the most commonly used in Spain because they hold up well to brief cooking without falling apart and have a firm texture and delicate flavor that does not compete with the broth.
+Desalted cod is another excellent option that provides a more gelatinous texture and a more pronounced flavor; if you want to use it, take a look at our guide on how to properly desalt cod and our premium desalted cod.

 Yes, absolutely.
-Fish soup without shellfish is simpler, more economical, and suitable for people with shellfish or crustacean allergies.
-In this case, the stock is made exclusively with the bones and heads of white fish, and the only addition is the fish fillets.
-To compensate for the lack of sweetness and depth that shrimp shells provide, you can add an extra carrot to the stock, a splash of sherry (fino or manzanilla) to the sofrito, and a few extra strands of saffron.
-The result is different but equally delicious if the stock has been prepared carefully.
+Fish soup without seafood is simpler, more economical, and suitable for people with shellfish or crustacean allergies.
+In this case, the fumet is made exclusively with white fish bones and heads, and the only solid ingredient is fish fillets.
+To compensate for the lack of sweetness and depth provided by shrimp shells, you can add an extra carrot to the fumet, a splash of sherry wine (fino or manzanilla) to the sofrito, and a few additional saffron threads.
+The result is different but equally tasty if the fumet has been carefully prepared.

-Can I use store-bought fish stock instead of making the fumet?
+Can I use store-bought fish broth instead of making fumet?

-You can do it in a pinch, but the result will be noticeably inferior.
-Store-bought fish stocks—whether in cartons, bouillon cubes, or concentrated form—usually have a flat flavor profile, excess sodium, and lack the briny, gelatinous notes provided by fresh shrimp bones and shells.
-If you opt for this method, improve store-bought stock by sautéing a few shrimp shells in it for two minutes, adding a splash of white wine, and straining it before using.
-This technique partially "rescues" a commercially produced stock and brings it closer to the flavor of homemade.
-For more special soups, however, it's worth the effort to make it from scratch.
+You can do it in a pinch, but the result will be notably inferior.
+Packaged fish broths—whether in cartons, cubes, or concentrated form—tend to have a bland flavor profile, excess sodium, and lack the iodized and gelatinous notes provided by fresh fish bones and shrimp shells.
+If you choose this option, improve the store-bought broth by sautéing some shrimp shells in it for two minutes, adding a splash of white wine, and straining before use.
+This technique partially "rescues" an industrial broth and brings it closer to the flavor of a homemade one.
+For more special soups, however, it is worth the effort to make it from scratch.

-How many calories are in homemade fish soup?
+How many calories does homemade fish soup have?

-A generous serving of homemade fish soup (about 400 ml with pieces of hake, prawns, and clams) provides approximately 200-220 kcal, making it one of the lightest main dishes in Spanish cuisine.
-Almost all of these calories come from the protein in the fish and shellfish, with minimal fat if a moderate amount of olive oil is used in the sofrito.
-The noodle version adds between 80 and 100 kcal per serving, depending on the amount of pasta.
-It is a dish especially recommended for low-calorie diets due to its high satiety index and excellent nutritional profile.
+A generous serving of homemade fish soup (about 400 ml with hake, shrimp, and clam additions) provides approximately 200-220 kcal, making it one of the lightest main dishes in Spanish cuisine.
+Almost all of these calories come from the protein in fish and seafood, with minimal fat intake if a moderate amount of olive oil is used in the sofrito.
+The version with noodles adds between 80 and 100 additional kcal per serving depending on the amount of pasta.
+It is a particularly recommended dish in hypocaloric diets due to its high satiety index and extraordinary nutritional profile.

 What is the difference between fish soup and fish broth?

-The main difference is that fish stock—or fumet—is simply the liquid resulting from simmering bones, heads, and aromatic vegetables: it's a base for cooking, not a finished dish.
-Fish soup, on the other hand, is a complete dish that uses this fumet as its cooking liquid but also incorporates a sofrito, spices like saffron and paprika, and the final additions of fish and shellfish.
-In other words: the fumet is the ingredient, the soup is the dish.
-This distinction is important because fumet can be frozen in large quantities and used for rice dishes, fideuàs, fish sauces, or to enhance other seafood stews.
+The main difference is that fish broth—or fumet—is just the liquid resulting from cooking bones, heads, and aromatic vegetables: it is a cooking base, not a finished dish.
+Fish soup, on the other hand, is a complete dish that uses that fumet as the cooking liquid but also incorporates a sofrito, spices like saffron and paprika, and the final additions of fish and seafood.
+In other words: fumet is the ingredient, soup is the dish.
+This distinction is important because fumet can be frozen in large quantities and also used for rice dishes, fideuàs, fish sauces, or to enhance other seafood stews.

-Absolutely, and it's a traditional variation in the kitchens of inland Spain where salted cod was the only readily available fish.
-Desalted cod has a more gelatinous texture than hake and a more pronounced and complex flavor that enriches the broth.
-To use it correctly, add it in medium-sized pieces during the last 4-5 minutes of cooking, just like any other fish.
-Keep in mind that desalted cod retains some salt, so adjust the seasoning at the end, not before.
-In our collection of recipes with desalted cod, you'll find more ideas for using this versatile ingredient.
+Absolutely, and it is a variant with a long tradition in the inland kitchens of Spain where salted cod was the only accessible fish.
+Desalted cod provides a more gelatinous texture than hake and a more pronounced and complex flavor that enriches the broth.
+To use it correctly, incorporate it in medium pieces in the last 4-5 minutes of cooking, just like any other fish.
+Keep in mind that desalted cod adds some residual salt, so adjust the salt at the end and not before.
+In our collection of recipes with desalted cod, you will find more ideas to make the most of this versatile ingredient.

 What is Catalan picada and how is it used in fish soup?

-Picada is a Catalan technique that involves grinding a mixture of dried and aromatic ingredients—toasted almonds, hazelnuts, garlic, parsley, crackers (fried bread or carquinyoli), saffron, and sometimes dark chocolate—in a mortar until a paste is formed.
-This paste is then added to the stew in the final minutes of cooking.
-In suquet de peix (fish stew), the picada serves three simultaneous purposes: it slightly thickens the broth, emulsifies the stew's juices, and imparts a layer of toasted, herbal, and aniseed flavor that no other thickener can replicate.
-To incorporate it into any fish soup, dissolve it in a little hot broth before adding it to the rest of the dish, and cook for no more than two minutes after adding it so that it doesn't lose the volatile aromas of the fresh garlic and parsley.
+Picada is a Catalan technique consisting of crushing a set of dry and aromatic ingredients—toasted almonds, hazelnuts, garlic, parsley, biscuit (fried bread or carquinyoli), saffron, and sometimes dark chocolate—in a mortar until a paste is obtained, which is added to the stew in the last minutes of cooking.
+In suquet de peix, the picada fulfills three simultaneous functions: slightly thickening the broth, emulsifying the juices of the stew, and providing a layer of toasted, herbal, and aniseed flavor that no other thickener can replicate.
+To incorporate it into any fish soup, dissolve it in a little hot broth before adding it to the mixture and do not cook for more than two minutes after its incorporation so that it does not lose the volatile aromas of fresh garlic and parsley.

-How do you make the broth clear and not cloudy?
+How do you ensure the broth is clear and not cloudy?

-There are four factors that determine the clarity of the stock: thoroughly wash the bones and heads under cold water before using them to remove any traces of blood; skim generously during the first five minutes of cooking, when the protein coagulates and rises to the surface; always maintain a gentle boil, not a rolling boil, because turbulent agitation emulsifies the fats and makes the liquid cloudy; and strain through a fine sieve or, even better, through a clean cheesecloth or tea towel at the end.
-For restaurant-quality results, let the strained stock rest for 10 minutes and gently decant the top, leaving any remaining fat and sediment at the bottom.
+There are four factors that determine the clarity of the broth: thoroughly washing the bones and heads under cold water before using them to remove any blood residue; skimming generously during the first five minutes of cooking, when the protein coagulates and rises to the surface; always maintaining a gentle simmer and not a rolling boil, because turbulent agitation emulsifies fats and clouds the liquid; and straining with a fine sieve or, even better, with a cheesecloth or clean kitchen towel at the end.
+If you want a restaurant-quality result, let the strained fumet rest for 10 minutes and gently decant the top portion, leaving any possible fat and sediment at the bottom.

-Ideally, freeze only the fish stock, without the fish or shellfish already in it.
-Cooked fish and shellfish don't freeze well: upon thawing, the fish loses its texture and becomes mealy, and shellfish tends to become rubbery.
-Fish stock, on the other hand, freezes perfectly for up to three months in airtight containers or freezer bags.
-To serve, thaw the fish stock in the refrigerator overnight or at room temperature, bring it to a boil, sauté the vegetables, stir in the stock, and add fresh fish and shellfish: the result is virtually identical to a soup made entirely from scratch.
+Ideally, only the base fumet should be frozen, without the fish or seafood incorporated.
+Cooked fish and seafood do not freeze well: when thawed, the fish loses texture and becomes mealy, and shelled seafood often becomes rubbery.
+Fumet, on the other hand, freezes perfectly for up to three months in airtight containers or freezer bags.
+To serve, thaw the fumet in the refrigerator overnight or at room temperature, bring it to a boil, make the sofrito, incorporate the fumet, and add fresh fish and seafood: the result is practically identical to a soup made entirely at the moment.

 What seafood works best in fish soup?

-Clams and mussels are the most commonly used shellfish because they are inexpensive, readily available, and release a flavorful, briny liquid when they open in the stock.
-Peeled prawns and shrimp add sweetness and texture; their shells are also essential for the fumet.
-For special occasions, langoustines and crab pieces in the stock provide extraordinary depth.
-Squid or baby squid rings are used in Basque and Catalan versions to add texture.
-All fresh or premium-quality shellfish from our collection are suitable for this recipe and make a noticeable difference in the final result.
+Clams and mussels are the most commonly used shellfish because they are economical, easy to get, and provide a very flavorful iodized liquid when they open in the broth.
+Peeled shrimp and prawns add sweetness and texture; their shells are also essential for the fumet.
+For special occasions, Norway lobsters and crab pieces in the broth provide extraordinary extra depth.
+Squid or baby squid in rings are used in Basque and Catalan versions to add texture.
+All fresh or premium quality seafood from our seafood collection is suitable for this recipe and makes a noticeable difference in the final result of the dish.

 How do I know when the fish soup is ready to serve?

-The fish soup is ready when the fish has just lost its translucency in the center—if you're using hake, the inside will change from pearly to opaque white—and the clam or mussel shells are completely open.
-A simple test: insert the tip of a knife into the thickest piece of fish; it should go in easily and come out clean, without any pink juices.
-At that point, remove it from the heat immediately.
-The residual heat from the pot and the broth will continue to cook the fish for another minute, so it's better to err on the side of caution and remove it slightly before it's perfectly cooked than to wait too long and find dry, flaky fish on your plate.
+Fish soup is ready when the fish has just lost its translucency in the center—if you're using hake, the inside will turn from pearly to opaque white—and the clam or mussel shells are fully open.
+A simple test: insert the tip of a knife into the thickest piece of fish; it should enter without resistance and come out clean, without pink juices.
+At that point, remove from heat immediately.
+The residual heat from the pot and broth will continue to cook the fish for another minute, so it's better to err on the side of caution and remove it slightly before the perfect point than to wait too long and find the fish dry and flaky on the plate.

 - Cod in green sauce with clams